 More and more well-meaning volunteers are hopping on planes to help "save Africa", but it's not as simple as it may seem.
 As a Registered Nurse, I have spent over a year in total volunteering in various African countries, and my experiences have drastically altered how I see my role as a volunteer.

 My time spent on the continent has taught me one lesson above all: I can't "save Africa" myself.
 Living with my beloved host family in Kenya shattered all the stereotypes I'd learned about Africa's helplessness.
 Volunteering with Ugandan midwives showed me that visitors must be open to learning from locals as well as teaching.
-Working alongside skilled Sierra Leonean nurses proved to me that Africans play a central role in their own development which foreigners can never effectively replace.
+Working alongside skilled Sierra Leonean nurses as a volunteer nurse proved to me that Africans play a central role in their own development which foreigners can never effectively replace.

 I do believe that international volunteers can make a positive impact in Africa, but only if we approach our work with humility, eagerness to learn, and commitment to true partnership with local leaders.
-In the best-case scenario, volunteer opportunities in Africa can be life-changing for both the volunteer and the communities in which we work.
+In the best-case scenario, volunteer work in Africa can be life-changing for both the volunteer and the communities in which we work.
 I, for one, know that my time in Africa has had a permanent impact on how I see the world and my role in it; I only hope I've been able to give back half as much as I've gained.

 volunteer latin america